 Step 3: Download your video

-Once the video preview has been rotated, click CREATE to process the rotated MP4 file.
+Once the video preview has been rotated, click "Export" to process the rotated MP4 file.
 After the Kapwing Kittens process the rotated video, you can share the link by copy the short URL or download the rotated video to your camera roll.

 To download, copy and paste the link from the download page to the Kapwing iOS app (available here) and then click “Save to device."